our-story-media/ourstory-resources/doc_gen/quickstart/README.md

 <Leader>

-It's highly recommended to read the [Guide](/guide/), but if you are happy with the Our Story process then go ahead and follow the instructions below to get started.
+It's highly recommended to read the [Guide](/guide/), but if you are happy with the Indaba process then go ahead and follow the instructions below to get started.

 </Leader>